XeroxSinner/TA-C-Sharp-Projects/README.md

 # TA-C-Sharp-Projects

-This repo has been creasted to organize, track, and share all projects related to The Tech Academy's C# course.
+This repo has been created to organize, track, and share all projects related to The Tech Academy's C# course.

 ## Projects of note: